 Our investment portfolio is an important source of revenue and is our primary source of claims paying resources.
-Although our investment portfolio consists mostly of highly-rated fixed income investments, our investment strategy is affected by general economic conditions, which may adversely affect the markets for credit and interest-rate-sensitive securities, including the extent and timing of investor participation in these markets, the level and volatility of interest rates and credit spreads and, consequently, the value of our fixed income securities, and as such, we may not achieve our investment objectives.
-As a result of the disruption in the financial markets due to the COVID-19 pandemic and its impact on economic conditions, the markets for credit and interest-rate-sensitive securities have been adversely affected and have experienced a lack of liquidity and our investment portfolio has become volatile.
-In addition, as of March 31, 2020, the aggregate value of our fixed income securities has decreased, which has increased the risk of loss if we need to sell investments prior to maturity.
-In addition, the risk of impairments of our investments has increased and LIBOR and U.S. Treasury yields have declined.
-If the disruption and volatility in the financial markets continues or worsens as a result of the COVID-19 pandemic or otherwise, it could have a material adverse effect on our liquidity, financial condition and results of operations.
+Although our investment portfolio consists primarily of highly-rated fixed income investments, our investment strategy is affected by general economic conditions, which may adversely affect the markets for credit and interest-rate-sensitive securities, including the extent and timing of investor participation in these markets, the level and volatility of interest rates and credit spreads and, consequently, the value of our fixed income securities, and as such, we may not achieve our investment objectives.
+Volatility or lack of liquidity in the markets in which we invest has at times reduced, and we expect that it will continue to reduce, the market value of some of our investments as a result of the disruption in the financial markets due to the COVID-19 pandemic.
+In addition, if the credit environment experiences additional deterioration, the risk of impairments of our investments could increase.
+LIBOR, U.S. Treasury yields and credit spreads have declined, which could further lower investment yields.
+If the financial markets experience additional disruption and volatility as a result of the COVID-19 pandemic or otherwise, it could have a material adverse effect on our liquidity, financial condition and results of operations.

 Interest rates and investment yields on our investments continue to be low compared to historical averages, which has reduced the investment income we generate.
-For the significant portion of our investment portfolio held by our insurance subsidiaries, to receive favorable treatment under insurance regulatory requirements and full capital credit under the PMIERs, we generally are limited to investing in investment grade fixed income investments that are unlikely to increase our investment yields.
+For the significant portion of our investment portfolio held by our insurance subsidiaries, to receive favorable treatment under insurance regulatory requirements and full asset credit under the PMIERs, we generally are limited to investing in investment grade fixed income investments that are unlikely to increase our investment yields.
 Because we depend on our investments as a source of revenue, a prolonged period of lower than expected investment yields would have an adverse impact on our revenues and could potentially adversely affect our results of operations.
 Further, future updates to the Model Act or PMIERs could restrict our investment choices, which could negatively impact our investment strategy.